 Those wishing to receive the Lord’s Supper will be invited to socially-distance by family group (six feet apart) in a continual line from the outside aisle to the front of the chancel.

-The consecrated bread will be placed in the hand only (not orally given) at this time and the consecrated wine will be available in both the individual cups and the common cup.
+The consecrated bread will not be orally given at this time and the consecrated wine will be available in both the individual cups and the common cup.
 The Centers for Disease Control and other clinical studies concluded that the risk of spreading disease cannot be excluded but is extremely low. (https://www.ntnl.org/wp-content/uploads/2014/07/Common-Cup-CDC.pdf)

-Those not confirmed in the LCMS but wishing to receive a blessing may come forward with arms crossed but will the sign of the cross will not be made on their forehead.
+Those not confirmed in the LCMS but wishing to receive a blessing may come forward with arms crossed.

 There will be no hymns sung during distribution of the Sacrament.